-Academic readiness is one of three equal segments in the holistic review of an applicant to the College of Medicine - Phoenix.
-To be successful in our MD curriculum, students must enter with knowledge of current concepts in biochemistry, physiology, psychology, sociology, research methods and statistics, in addition to a foundation in biology and chemistry.
-We evaluate your readiness based on your academic history and performance through your college-level courses, in addition to the nationally-administered standardized Medical College Admissions Test (MCAT).
+Academic readiness is one of three equal segments in the holistic review of an applicant.
+We evaluate your readiness based on your academic history and performance through your college-level courses, in addition to the nationally administered standardized Medical College Admissions Test (MCAT).

 Medical College Admissions Test (MCAT)

-- Coursework is not specific to semester, credit hours, or quarter hours (e.g. 1 course fulfills each requirement).
+- Coursework is not specific to semester, credit hours, or quarter hours (i.e., 1 course fulfills each requirement).

 - All required courses must be completed with a grade of “C” (2.00) or better.